yjose/awesome-new/README.md

 ## Contribution

-This list started as personal collection of interesting things to do with `.new` domains, if you have more useful `.new` actions, fell free to open a new PR, Your contributions and suggestions are heartily♡ welcome,
+This list started as personal collection of interesting things to do with `.new` domains, if you have more useful `.new` actions, feel free to open a new PR, Your contributions and suggestions are heartily♡ welcome,